-- --enable-ha: whether to enable the support for high-availability of the Liqo components, starting two replicas (in an active/standby configuration) of the gateway to ensure no cross-cluster connectivity downtime in case one of the replicas is restarted, as well as of the controller manager, which embeds the Liqo control plane logic. - --enable-metrics: enable metrics exposition through prometheus. - --timeout: configures the timeout for the completion of the installation/upgrade process.
-Once expired, the process is aborted and Liqo is rolled back to the previous version. - --verbose: whether to enable verbose logs, providing additional information concerning the installation/upgrade process (i.e., for troubleshooting purposes).
+- --enable-ha: enables the support for high-availability of the Liqo components, starting two replicas (in an active/standby configuration) of the gateway to ensure no cross-cluster connectivity downtime in case one of the replicas is restarted, as well as of the controller manager, which embeds the Liqo control plane logic. - --enable-metrics: exposes Liqo metrics through Prometheus (see the dedicated Prometheus metrics page for additional details). - --timeout: configures the timeout for the completion of the installation/upgrade process.
+Once expired, the process is aborted and Liqo is rolled back to the previous version.

+• --verbose: enables verbose logs, providing additional information concerning the installation/upgrade process (e.g., for troubleshooting).